ASL Resources for Teachers

 What, So What, Now What- guided reflection actitivites that allow for deeper thinking and reflection.

 Michigan Academic Standards - When filling out your Project Design Overview, copy the standard and paste it into your document.

 Kids Helping Kids - Focuses on how children can help with hunger through Gleaners Food Bank.

 Learning to Give **- Search this resource warehouse for lesson ideas and support.

 Oakland County Parks - Check out their calendar and upcoming events.
-Many partner opportunities are available during the year.
+Many partner opportunities are available.

-Random Acts of Kindness - Website with wonderful service opportunities and ideas.
-They have a link for specific plans that could be valuable for an ASL project.
+Random Acts of Kindness** - Website with wonderful service opportunities and ideas.
+They have a link for specific plans that could be valuable for K-8 ASL projects.

 Season of Service (SOS) - Projects organized by national holidays and other days of celebration.